Zhū Jiāng Kingdom

-Zhū Jiāng Kingdom (朱江国; lit. 'country of red river') was an ancient kingdom in present-day central Thailand mentioned in the Chinese leishu, Cefu Yuangui, and the Book of Sui.
-It was located to the west of Zhenla.
+Zhū Jiāng Kingdom (朱江国; lit. 'country of red river') was an ancient kingdom known from the Chinese leishu Cefu Yuangui and the Book of Sui, which place it to the west of Zhenla.
+Where it lay is disputed, and the proposals run from the lower Chao Phraya to the Mun valley and the Irrawaddy basin.

+History

 After Zhenla annexed Funan in 627, Zhū Jiāng, which has been identified as one of Dvaravati-influenced polities, and another kingdom, Cān Bàn, allied via royal intermarriage with Zhenla.
 They then fought several wars against Tou Yuan to the northwest.
 Tou Yuan later became a vassal of Dvaravati in 647.
 In addition, Zhenla also waged wars against Línyì to the northeast at the time mentioned.

-According to the Laotian Phra That Phanom Chronicle, its proposed chief city, Champasri, and several satellite settlements, together with the neighboring kingdom of Kuruntha at Saket Nakhon (present-day Roi Et), were destroyed by King Fa Ngum of Luang Phrabang after he successfully reunited the Laotian Kingdoms in the 14th century.
-Local sage claims that King of Champasri had a close dynastic relation with Mahendravarman, King of Chenla.
+Tatsuo Hoshino reads the same period from the Book of Sui, which he takes to name Zhū Jiāng and Cān Bàn as the two states with which Zhenla was on friendly terms, against Línyì and Tuo Huan, that is Lavo, with which it was constantly at war.